EZZGHAZAL/Data-Integration-and-Classification-Project/README.md

 5. **Evaluation**: Model performance is assessed using accuracy metrics and visualization techniques.

-## Acknowledgments
-Special thanks to **Ahmad Obaidat, Fida'a Bani Yasin, and Momen Obeidat** for their mentorship and guidance throughout this journey.
-Your insights have been invaluable in improving my technical and analytical skills.

 ## Repository Contents
 - **`datasets/`**: Contains CSV, Excel, and JSON data files.